misterburton/angular-cambridge-class/README.md

 ## Creating New Routes with Yeoman's Angular Generator

-We're going to create two new views: 'Work' & 'Play.'
+We're going to create two new routes: 'Work' & 'Play.'

 Running a single `angular:route` generator command from our terminal will: